Stem Cell Therapy For Orthopedic Injuries & Arthritis

 Q: How much does stem cell therapy cost?

-A: The cost of stem cell treatments can vary depending on the condition being treated and whether bone marrow aspirate, fat tissue or umbilical cord tissue is utilized.
+A: The cost of stem cell treatments can vary depending on the condition being treated and the source of the stem cells.
+Patients can use our contact form on our website to request an estimate.

-Dr. Carter’s patient and respiratory therapist, Robert M. describes his response to a stem cell treatment for knee arthritis done in March 2015.
-He is still pain free after just ONE treatment!
+Dr. Carter’s patient and respiratory therapist, Robert M. describes his response to a stem cell treatment done with a lipoaspirate fat transfer procedure combined with PRP for knee arthritis.
+His procedure was done in 2015, and he is still pain free after just ONE treatment!

 Fitness and sports enthusiasts of all levels, from weekend warriors to professional athletes have benefited under Dr. Carter’s care.
 Performing artists with career-threatening injuries have been able to return to their profession with Dr. Carter’s holistic approach to treatment.